jhpyle/docassemble/_docs/functions.md

 ## <a name="url_of"></a>url_of()

-This function returns a URL to a file within a **docassemble** package's `static` folder.
+This function returns a URL to a file within a packaged Steward's `static` folder.

-For example, you might have PDF files associated with your interview.
+For example, you might have PDF files associated with your Steward.
-You would keep these in the `data/static` directory of your package, and you would refer to them by writing something like:
+You would keep these in the `data/static` directory of a package, and you would refer to them by writing something like:

 {% highlight yaml %}